mgba-emu/gbatek/index.md

   14h      2    Number of following Char=Tile groups...
   16h+N*4  2    Character Number
   18h+N*4  2    Tile Number
-  ...      ...
-Padding to 4-byte boundary (zerofilled)
+  ...
+2    Padding to 4-byte boundary (zerofilled)
 ```

-These chunks are contain tables for translating character numbers (eg. Unicode
+These chunks are containing tables for translating character numbers (eg.
-numbers, or whatever format is selected in the the Font Info chunk) to actual
+Unicode numbers, or whatever format is selected in the Font Info chunk) to
-Tile Numbers (ie. the way how tiles are ordered in the Glyph and Width chunks).
+actual Tile Numbers (ie. the way how tiles are ordered in the Glyph and Width
+chunks).

 Font files can contain several Character Map chunks (eg. some Type0 chunks for
 Char 0020h..007Eh and Char 00A0h..00FFh, plus some Type1 chunks for areas like